jacobrose-dev/snippets/README.md

 # snippets
 Naive code that does, or acts as an example for, very specific things.

-Anybody (Person, AI, Cat, Alien, etc.), can use any of this code, for any reason; forever.
+Anybody can use any portion of this code, for any reason; forever.